Thursday, March 31, 2016

 Suju Japanese Restaurant, beef hayashi

-Their beef hayashi was listed in a rather isolated front portion of the menu.
+Their beef hayashi was listed in a separate front portion of the menu.
 I wonder if that meant anything.
 Anyway, it was good.
 I detected a good bit of red wine and also tomatoes in the stew.
 The flavour was robust and texture creamy even though most of that hayashi was beef.
-I rather liked this.
+I liked this.

 Suju Japanese Restaurant, tori karaage teishoku